tekne-creative/tekne/portfolio.md

 title: Portfolio
 permalink: /portfolio/
 ---
 Here you can browse a selection of Tekne's creative collaborations.
-Feel free to use the sidebar on the left to navigate between different categories.
+If you're on a desktop computer, feel free to use the sidebar on the left to navigate between different categories.

 <p class="lead">Want to be our next collaborator? <a href="{{ '/contact/' | relative_url }}" class="button">Contact us!</a></p>